valory-xyz/mech-tools-dev/docs/index.md

 - **Nevermined subscription**: A dynamic pricing model that enables flexible pricing and access to multiple services through a single subscription.

 Detailed instructions for creating tools, testing them locally, deploying Mech agents, and receiving payments are provided below.
-This guide contains guidelines for contributing to the development of the Mech Marketplace and offer services.

 ## 1. Creating and publishing a tool